 Market Valuation Challenges

-Such warrants challenge conventional regulatory models that typically mandate defined terms to mitigate indefinite obligations and potential market manipulation.
+Such warrants challenge conventional regulatory models that typically mandate defined terms to prevent indefinite obligations and potential market manipulation.
 Regulatory compliance requires issuers to disclose the unique characteristics and risks associated with these instruments transparently.

 Pricing Ambiguity Challenges

-Although the absence of an expiry date offers flexibility, it simultaneously introduces significant difficulties in accurately valuing these financial instruments.
+While the absence of an expiry date offers flexibility, it simultaneously introduces significant difficulties in accurately valuing these financial instruments.
 Without a defined exercise mechanism or maturity, pricing strategies face ambiguity, complicating the establishment of fair market value.

-Investor perceptions vary widely, often influenced by speculative assumptions rather than clear fundamentals.
+Investor perceptions vary widely, often driven by speculative assumptions rather than clear fundamentals.
 This uncertainty undermines confidence and hinders consistent valuation practices.
 The challenges affect both issuers and investors, as market pricing becomes volatile and less transparent.

 Key factors contributing to pricing ambiguity include: